skogsbaer/rust_class/practice-02/README.md

 Program a variant `lookup_person2` of the function from exercise 1, with the same signature.
 This time, you should use the `iter()` method of a vector to get an iterator.
-Iterator has a `filter` method, which you need to pass a closure matching the person you want to find.
+Iterator has a `find` method, which you need to pass a closure matching the person you want to find.

 ## Exercise 3